dotnet/insertions-client/docs/Codebase.md

 #### [Program Class](#program-class)
-- The Program class contains the assembly entry point and is the most interesting class in the assembly
+- The Program class contains the assembly entry point and this is where the most of the application logic for console project resides in.
 - The class defines the switches, explained in the _[Input](docs/README.md#input)_ section.

 #### [Logging](#logging)